Open Back Headphones for Gaming

 - Big and bulky headphones

 This headphone is ideal for studio monitoring and perfect for audiophile listening.
 It is also great for gaming if the voice chat is not needed.
+Definitely one of the best open back headphones for gaming.

 6. AKG Pro Audio K712